Can Dogs Have Autism?

 - A fear of anything new and in some cases the inability to accept something is not frightening or threatening despite seeing it many times

-- Flawed interaction with other dogs, people or owner whereby their anxiety levels spike when put into a new situation.
+- Flawed interaction with other dogs, people or the owner, whereby their anxiety levels spike when put into a new situation.

 - Avoidance Behaviour.
 Restricting themselves to just a small number of actions and shun new actions or unfamiliar games